RobertARandolph/AdmiralBumbleBee.com/Health.md

 Everything listed here has been diagnosed in isolation by at least 2 conventional medical professionals.

 Like most people, there are some maladies that I believe I have or have had at some point.
 I only value self-diagnosis as a pathway to communicating with a trained professional.
 I have not listed anything here which is self-diagnosed or speculative.

+This page is always a work in progress.
+The initial publishing is missing a number of medications, mitigations, impacts and contains a wee bit too much stream of consciousness.

 # Disclaimer